-(A) Appropriate informed consent must be obtained prior to administration of enteral or parenteral moderate sedation.
+(A) Appropriate informed consent must be obtained prior to administration of enteral or parenteral conscious sedation.

-(B) All of the following requirements for informed consent must be satisfied and documented prior to administration of moderate sedation:
+(B) All of the following requirements for informed consent must be satisfied and documented prior to administration of conscious sedation:

-1. The patient and/or guardian must be advised of the specific procedure inducing enteral, parenteral, or pediatric moderate sedation;
+1. The patient and/or guardian must be advised of the specific procedure inducing enteral or parenteral conscious sedation;

-2. The patient and/or guardian must be advised of the risks associated with the delivery of enteral, parenteral, or pediatric moderate sedation;
+2. The patient and/or guardian must be advised of the risks associated with the delivery of enteral or parenteral conscious sedation;

-3. The patient and/or guardian must be advised of the options to the delivery of the enteral, parenteral, or pediatric moderate sedation;
+3. The patient and/or guardian must be advised of the options to the delivery of the enteral or parenteral conscious sedation;